How to Remove the BMS Board from an SX3 Main Battery

 • Desolder the negative terminal first (VG / black), then the positive (VP, red).

-• Use a high-power soldering iron to melt the thick solder from ends of the battery pack.
+• Use a high-power soldering iron to melt the thick solder from ends of the battery pack (not from BMS).

 6. Remove the BMS Board

-• Gently lift the board using a plastic spudger.
+• Gently lift the board using a plastic/wood spudger.

 • Avoid bending or stressing the board during removal.